KusMar00/BDSA2021-LitExplore/README.md

 > ###### About the papers in the database
 >
 > We used [Google Scholar](https://scholar.google.com/) to gather papers for the database.
 We use more or less random papers based on the search term "Coffee".

+## Code coverage

+To see a description of the code coverage supplied by our test suite go to [github pages](https://kusmar00.github.io/BDSA2021-LitExplore/).